DungxNguyen/OS-assignment1/readme-DungNguyen.txt

 1. Test cases:

 I checked with your original test and it passed.
-My modified tests are:
+My modified tests are: (all PASSED).

 -testkthreads :
 pretty much like your test, but each consumer call a producer thread, which ends up we have 5 producers at different levels (3 are child threads, 2 are grand child threads)

+It also test wait(): wait() should not wait for thread but child process only.

 -testkthreads2 :
 This test case demonstrate multi-level of thread.